zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab2.md

 description: "This Hands-On Guide walks you through how to triage and respond vulnerabilities in your application"
 ---

+In the last lab, you introduced the SAST and Secret Detection scanners into your project.
+In this lab, we will explore methods to triage and resolve vulnerabilities.

 ## Task A. Vulnerability Triage Process

-In the last lab, you introduced the SAST and secret detection scanners into your project.
-In this lab, we will explore methods to triage and resolve vulnerabilities.
-To start:

 1. Navigate to your Security Labs project.